albesianor/Asian-options-hedging/README.md

 ![Arithmetic hedging vs drift](pictures/AAO_hedging_drift.png)

-Note that, albeit imperfect, the geometric hedging strategy is fairly stable with respect to drift, showing a not-too-large positive correlation with drift, that gets more pronounced for large values of drift.
+Note that, albeit imperfect, the geometric hedging strategy is fairly stable with respect to drift, showing a slight positive correlation that gets more pronounced for large values of drift.

 In arithmetic hedging, the strategy has more sensibility to the drift term, which should be expected since the delta used is the one of the geometric option.
 In particular, larger losses occur, especially with positive drifts.
 Note however that extreme events are quite sparse, and that the perfectly balanced portfolio (return of 0) is within one standard deviation from the mean for all drifts.